 Prerequisite: A grade of C or better in PTAC 1410 and 1432 or Instructor approval.
-PTAC 2486 can be substituted for PTAC 2438

 (Offered in spring semester)

 This course emphasizes activities associated with the hands-on operation of process equipment.
 Students write and follow procedures and operate actual equipment.